ellbur/pseudo-switch/README.md

 `pseudo-switch` is a program to emulate a tablet-mode switch for Linux devices with detachable keyboards.

 `pseudo-switch` monitors for the keyboard being added or removed.
-When the keyboard is removed, it turns the tablet-mode switch ON, and when the keyboard is added, it turns the table-mode switch off.
+When the keyboard is removed, it turns the tablet-mode switch ON, and when the keyboard is added, it turns the table-mode switch OFF.

 `pseudo-switch` can be used, for example, with Sway's `bindswitch tablet:on`.